-In her book, “How Women Rise: Break the 12 Habits Holding You Back from Your Next Raise, Promotion, or Job”, author and renowned leadership expert Sally Helgesen offers career advice for women in business.
-She covers various career tips for women to help them recognize and develop habits and characteristics that will help them be successful in the business world.
-Following are seven of those 12 career tips for businesswomen.
+In her book, “How Women Rise: Break the 12 Habits Holding You Back from Your Next Raise, Promotion, or Job”, author and renowned leadership expert Sally Helgesen presents 12 habits that may hinder women in business from progressing in their career.
+In exploring these habits, Helgesen suggests various career tips for women to help them recognize and develop characteristics that will help them be successful in the business world.
+Following are seven career tips offered by Helgesen, derived from the 12 habits, for businesswomen.

 Seven Tips To Help You Develop Your Career